bkinaan/Ethical_Hacking/src/Internet History Support Info.md

 ---

-## Topics Not Used in the Document
-If at the end of the Internet History document terms here were not used, they will be compiled and listed here for reference.

----

 ## ARPANET
 This was the first wide-area packet-switching network developed and one of the first to use [[Internet History Support Info#Transmission Control Protocol|TCP]]/[[Internet History Support Info#Internet Protocol|IP]] protocols.
 It was founded by ARPA and became the foundation of the Internet as we know it today.
 It also eventually used the NCP.
 See more [here](https://en.wikipedia.org/wiki/ARPANET).